Green Wood Coffee House Event Listings

 Join us for exceptional music, coffee, and dessert in an intimate setting at one of our Coffee House events.

-Please note which location is holding your event!
+We now have two locations!
+Please note which location is hosting your event!

-Out Of Eden Location: 2415 Norvell Rd, Grass Lake MI 49240
+Out Of Eden location: 2415 Norvell Rd, Grass Lake MI 49240

 To purchase tickets:

-2. Call Green Wood (734-665-8558) and leave a message with your name, number of seats, and event date; then pay at the door with cash or check.
+Click Eventbrite link found with each event listing OR call (734) 645-0944 and leave a message with your name, number of seats, and performance date; then pay at the door with cash or check.

 No tickets are mailed; simply give your name at the door.